alimate/errors-spring-boot-starter/README.md

 @ExposeAsArg(0)
 private final String argName; // will be exposed as "argName"
 ```
-This can be changed by `name` parameter:
+This can be changed by the `name` parameter:
 ```java
 @ExposeAsArg(value = 0, name = "customName")
 private final String argName; // will be exposed as "customName"